7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Today found some success in the project
-- The node compiled finally, but still have some issues
+- Solved the service application error

 Thanks for stopping by! 😊